locationtech/rasterframes/docs/src/main/paradox/reference.md

 Rescale cell values such that the minimum is zero and the maximum is one.
 Other values will be linearly interpolated into the range.
 If specified, the `min` parameter will become the zero value and the `max` parameter will become 1.
 See @ref:[`rf_agg_stats`](reference.md#rf_agg_stats).
-Values outside the range will be clipped to 0 or 1.
+Values outside the range will be set to 0 or 1.
 If `min` and `max` are not specified, the __tile-wise__ minimum and maximum are used; this can result in inconsistent values across rows in a tile column.

 ### rf_standardize